Skip to main content

 Environment Variables

-Some servers accept optional configuration via environment variables:
+Some connections accept optional configuration via environment variables:

 • Connection timeouts